YannCebron/m68kplugin/CONTRIBUTING.md

 > All contributions must be made in accordance with [Apache 2 License](LICENCE) and [Code of Conduct](CODE_OF_CONDUCT.md).

+> Contributions made using any AI-based tooling are not welcome.

 ## Bugs and Feature Requests

 Use [GitHub issues](https://github.com/YannCebron/m68kplugin/issues) to report bugs, feature requests, or general ideas.